Nick Wammes

 Nick Wammes (born October 21, 1999) is a Canadian track cyclist competing in the sprint events.

 Career

 At the 2019 Pan American Games in Lima, Peru, Wammes finished in ninth place in the individual sprint event.

 In July 2020, Wammes was named to Canada's 2020 Olympic team in the individual sprint and keirin events.
+In June 2024, Wammes was named to his second Olympic team.

+Personal

+Wammes was born in London, Ontario and lists Bothwell, Ontario as his hometown.